Emilsivertsson/TodoAws/README.md

-# Todo
+# Todo App

 ### Description
-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:
+This is the backend for a school-assignment.
+The frontend is a simple todo-app that can be found [here]. \
+The backend is a Springboot REST API that uses a AWS RDS database to store the todos.\

-What was your motivation?
+### What was your motivation?
-Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-What problem does it solve?
-What did you learn?
-Table of Contents (Optional)
-If your README is long, add a table of contents to make it easy for users to find what they need.

-Installation
-Usage
-Credits
-License
+The assigment was to create a Springboot application with a Ci/CD pipeline onto AWS.
+The application should be a REST API that uses a AWS RDS database to store data.
+I chose to make the application a todo-app because it is a simple application that can be used to demonstrate the basic CRUD operations.

-Installation
+### Installation
-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+To install the project, you need to have the following installed:
+- Java 17

+Clone the repository and open it in your favorite IDE.\
+Run the application, and it will start on port 8080.

-Usage
+### Usage
-Provide instructions and examples for use.
-Include screenshots as needed.
+when the application is running, you can use the following end-points to interact with the application:
+- GET /todos
+- GET /todos/{id}
+- POST /todos
+- PUT /todos/{id}
+- DELETE /todos/{id}
+- PUT /todos/completed/{id}

+you may test the end-points using Postman using the Collection in the Postman-folder.
+The collection contains examples of how to use the end-points, but you may also read the documentation in the link.

 To add a screenshot, create an assets/images folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax:

 ```md
 ![alt text](assets/images/screenshot.png)
 ```
-Credits
+### Credits
 List your collaborators, if any, with links to their GitHub profiles.

 member 1